kashyap369/MeetingSphere-HackathonProject-/README.md

-# 🧩 MeetingSphere – Hackathon Project

-**MeetingSphere** is a web application designed to transform ordinary meetings into **well-structured, documented, and actionable sessions**.

----

-## 📘 Project Structure
+# MeetingSphere-HackathonProject-
+MeetingSphere a web app to tranform normal meeting to well structured and documented meeting

 MyHackathonProject/
 │